Weave Code

 facile-it/paraunit

 Run PHPUnit test suites faster by executing tests in parallel across multiple processes.
-Includes Symfony-based CLI, compatibility across PHPUnit/Symfony versions, and parallel code coverage generation (auto-chooses PCOV, Xdebug, or PHPDbg).
+Symfony-based CLI with Composer install, supports many PHPUnit/Symfony versions, and can collect code coverage in parallel (auto-picks best driver like PCOV/Xdebug).

 View on GitHub